stuartleeks/stuartleeks.com/content/posts/wsl-github-cli-windows-notifications-part-2/index.md

 If you want to get started with the `ghrun` alias:

 - Grab the scripts from [this gist](https://gist.github.com/stuartleeks/1d579f042fac3a4cdb6663ca10dc97de)
-- Download `toast.exe` from https://github.com/stuartleeks/toast/releases/latest
+- Download `toast.exe` from https://github.com/stuartleeks/toast/releases/latest and place in your Windows `PATH`
-- Add an alias `alias toast=toast.exe` to your `.bashrc` (include the `/mnt/c/...` path if not in your Windows PATH)
 - Save `ghrun.sh` and `save-args.sh` to your system and make executable (`chmod +x ghrun.sh` etc)
 - Add an alias `alias ghrun=/path/to/ghrun.sh`